metacpan/metacpan-cpan-extracted/distros/P/Perl-Critic/README.md

     # Now exempt from NamingConventions::Capitalization
     sub camelHumpSub {}

-The argument list must be enclosed in parentheses and must contain one or more comma-separated barewords (e.g. don't use quotes).
+The argument list must be enclosed in parentheses or brackets and must contain one or more comma-separated barewords (e.g. don't use quotes).
 The `"## no critic"` annotations can be nested, and Policies named by an inner annotation will be disabled along with those already disabled an outer annotation.

 Some Policies like `Subroutines::ProhibitExcessComplexity` apply to an entire block of code.
 In those cases, the `"## no critic"` annotation must appear